bhk/rio/concepts.md

 ## Vertical Syntax

-Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down and to the right insome other functional langauges.
+Rio syntax supports a "vertical" program structure, so that code reads down the page instead of diagonally down and to the right in some other functional langauges.
 Likewise, data flow (during execution) generally progesses down the page, which can help in visualizing and understanding the code, as well as authoring in a worksheet-based [live programming](#live-programming) environment.

 Assignment expressions consist of a `NAME = EXPR` line followed vertically by a `BODY`.
 The assigned variable is visible only in the body, not in the